 Redox Reactions in Living Systems

 A lot of chemical reactions occurring in nature involve the transfer of electrons from one compound to another.
 In the process, the compound that received the electron will be reduced while the compound losing the electron will be oxidized.
-A reduction and oxidation processes always occur in tandem.
+The processes of reduction and oxidation always occur in tandem (“OIL RIG” — oxidation is loss of electrons, reduction is gain of electrons).

 In the process shown above, an energy rich molecule attaches itself to the active site of the enzyme.
 Also the coenzyme NAD+ attaches itself to another site in the enzyme surface.
-The whole process involves oxidation of the substrate and the reduction of the coenzyme NAD+.
+The whole process involves oxidation of the substrate and the reduction of the coenzyme NAD+ to NADH.

 Inside the cells, similar types of reactions occur that involve breaking down energy rich molecules producing Adenosine Triphosphate (ATP) in the process.
 These reactions are part of the process called cellular respiration.